Valledupar Cesar Department, Colombia Travel Guide

 Valledupar's climate, classified as tropical savanna (Aw), features consistently warm weather.
 The city has two distinct seasons:

-Dry Season (Verano): From approximately December to March, this period features high temperatures, low humidity, and minimal rainfall.
+Dry Season (Verano): From approximately December to March, this period features high temperatures, low humidity, and the least possible rainfall.
 Days are sunny, and the heat feels intense, especially at midday.

-Valledupar is an inland city, so it does not experience direct monsoons or hurricanes.
+Valledupar is a city not on the coast, so it doesn't experience direct monsoons or hurricanes.
 However, remnants of Caribbean storms contribute to increased rainfall during the rainy season.

 Unparalleled cultural experience, lively atmosphere, festive cheer, pleasant weather for outdoor activities.